Backdoor Attack on Vertical Federated Graph Neural Network Learning: Experiments

 \subsubsection{Comparison Benchmarks}

-Due to the limited research on backdoor attacks against VFGNN, we chose two attack methods from other scenarios and the baseline VFGNN (without backdoors) for comparison.
-To make the attack methods from other scenarios transferable to VFGNN, we modified the comparison methods to a certain extent to match the VFGNN scenario and tasks.
-The comparison methods are briefly described as follows:
+Due to the lack of research on backdoor attacks in VFGNN, we selected three attack methods from other scenarios for comparison, adapting them to fit VFGNN's tasks and structure.
+Additionally, we incorporated common GNN backdoor trigger schemes for further comparison.
+The methods are summarized below: